 - To get higher returns, you have to take on higher risk

-Consider also the Efficient Market Hypothesis that essentially implies that there are no stock picking strategies that provide a sustainable advantage for an investor over any long period of time.
+Consider also the Efficient Market Hypothesis that essentially implies that there are no stock investing strategies that provide a sustainable advantage for an investor over any long period of time.
 The markets will immediately react to close any “inefficiency” in the market.
 You would therefore think that your best bet for investing success is to buy into an index fund and hope for the best.

 Let’s take a brief look at both these points.

-Claim #1: Achieving Average Market Returns is Acceptable and a Worthwhile Goal
+Passive Investing Claim #1: Achieving Average Market Returns is Acceptable and a Worthwhile Goal

 So many experts agree that you should aspire to be average and anything else is foolish and a pipe dream.
 So what statistics they use to back up this claim?